-The mission of CAST is to advance our understanding of nuclear materials through use-inspired, basic research that leads to improvements in nuclear energy utilization, environmental remediation, and training of the next generation of nuclear scientists.
+The mission of CAST is to advance our understanding of how electronic structure and bonding influence the chemical and physical properties of heavy elements that lead to the development of game-changing nuclear technologies that improve energy security, environmental remediation, and train the next generation of nuclear scientists.

 Sunday, April 2, 2017